Test Complete

 The Physiologic Response to Bleeding

-This section will review how the body attempts to stop blood loss, how it compensates for low volume blood loss, and what happens when the loss exceeds that compensation.
+This section will review how the body attempts to stop blood loss, how it compensates for low-volume blood loss, and what happens when the loss exceeds that compensation.

 The Body's Response to Bleeding

 The immediate physiologic responses to bleeding are constriction of the blood vessels and the formation of clots.
-These two mechanisms work together to lower the amount of blood lost when a disruption in the wall of a bleed vessel is detected by the body.
+These two mechanisms work together to lower the amount of blood lost when a disruption in the wall of a blood vessel is detected by the body.
 Combined, these responses are known as "hemostasis."

 Hypoperfusion and Severe Blood Loss.

-Hypoperfusion often results in the dysfunction of organs, this is known as shock.
+Hypoperfusion often results in the dysfunction of organs, known as shock.
 There are many types of shock, all involving insufficient blood flow, but the specific types related to bleeding are "hemorrhagic" and "hypovolemic" shock.

 Management of Hypoperfusion and Shock